jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: 38% of American men say they love their cars more than women
+⚡<!-- FUNFACT --> Fun fact: The muzzle of a lion is like a fingerprint - no two lions have the same pattern of whiskers.

 </div>